-As an SEO Specialist and Consultant, I can’t stress enough how important Blogging is for your website – especially for photographers and small business owners.
+Our SEO Team can’t stress enough how important Blogging is for your website – especially for photographers and small business owners.
 It's one of the best ways to connect with new clients, raise awareness about what you offer, share what you've been up to, and promote seasonal options or specials.

-As a person with a full-time job and other responsibilities, however, I know how hard it can be to start a blog from scratch and expect to update it consistently.
-That’s why I want to share with you a template that I use all the time for blogs that will make both potential clients and Google happy.
+As a person with a full-time job and other responsibilities, however, we know how hard it can be to start a blog from scratch and expect to update it consistently.
+That’s why we want to share with you a template that we use all the time for blogs that will make both potential clients and Google happy.

 The title is your hook: it’s meant to be both informative and compelling all at once.
 If you don’t spend time thinking through a title that will captivate your audience, your blog article will fall flat.

 Remember 3 things when developing your title: Keep It Simple, Keep It Informative, and Keep It Relevant.
 If your blog article is about Senior Photography, stick to the topic.
 You can mention your wedding and family services in separate blog posts.

 #2: The Opening Sentence

 You’ve grabbed a user's attention from your site, social media, or email and sent them to your blog.
 Now what?
 Well, they’re here because something you said or showcased piqued their interest.
 The first sentence or two should accurately describe that something.